bytemystery-com/sshproxy/README.md

 ## Differences to VPN

-1. You use your own server - you can access conten from your internal network
+1. You use your own server - you can access content from your internal network
 2. You use your private IP address - VPN IP address are often banned

 ## Screenshots